TESSEorg/ttg/INSTALL.md

   - [Apple Clang](https://en.wikipedia.org/wiki/Xcode), version 10.0 or higher
   - [Intel C++ compiler](https://software.intel.com/en-us/c-compilers), version 2021.1 or higher
 - one or more of the following runtimes:
-  - [PaRSEC](https://bitbucket.org/icldistcomp/parsec): this distributed-memory runtime is the primary runtime intended for high-performance implementation of TTG
+  - [PaRSEC](https://bitbucket.org/icldistcomp/parsec): this distributed-memory runtime is the primary runtime intended for high-performance implementation of TTG, including on accelerators
-  - [MADNESS](https://github.org/m-a-d-n-e-s-s/madness): this distributed-memory runtime is to be used primarily for developmental purposes
+  - [MADNESS](https://github.org/m-a-d-n-e-s-s/madness): this distributed-memory runtime is to be used primarily for developmental purposes (host-only)
 - [Umpire C++ allocator](github.com/ValeevGroup/umpire-cxx-allocator) -- a C++ allocator for [LLNL/Umpire](https://github.com/LLNL/Umpire), a portable memory manager.
 Umpire itself is a prerequisite of this, and can be built from source.

 While the list of prerequisites is short, note that the runtimes have many more mandatory prerequisites; these are discussed under `transitive prerequisites` below.